susanBuck/notes/07_Version_Control/11_Deploy_to_OpenShift.md

 	$ git push openshift master

-Also remember: you now have **two remotes**&mdash; one for Github.com and one for OpenShift.
+Also remember: you now have **two remotes**&mdash;one for Github.com and one for OpenShift.
 Be sure to push to both after committing code changes.
 (Alternatively, [you can create a remote that pushes to multiple URLs](http://stackoverflow.com/a/5785618/59479).)